 The list of failed CCGs is enormous.
 As game reviewer Kohdok points out, many CCGs have initial success and then after two years start to peter out if they haven’t failed completely.
-Some CCGs that put up a good fight but eventually died were Star Wars CCG (1995-2001), World of Warcraft TCG (2006-2013), and Star Wars: Destiny (2016 – 2020).
+Some high-profile CCGs that put up a good fight but eventually died were Star Wars CCG (1995-2001), World of Warcraft TCG (2006-2013), and Star Wars: Destiny (2016 – 2020).
 On the other hand, a number of “tier 2” CCGs fight for mainstream appeal but eventually fade into obscurity: Force of Will TCG (2012 – present), Cardfight!!
 Vanguard (2014 – present), Keyforge (2018 – present), Digimon TCG (2020 – present).
-Flesh and Blood TCG (2019 – present) may have a chance of long-term sustainability, even if it doesn’t break into the Big Three, but we’ll see.
+Flesh and Blood TCG (2019 – present) has become a feast for speculators who hope it will challenge the Big Three, but I am not optimistic.

 Why New CCGs Fail

 The allure of being the next Magic: the Gathering has encouraged more than a few entries into the CCG genre, yet all of them seem to fail or limp along.
 Why is this?
 We already saw with Star Wars CCG, Star Wars: Destiny, and WOW TCG that having a strong “IP” behind your game isn’t sufficient.
 Both Star Wars games listed never came close to the size of Magic, but they might have stayed relevant longer were it not for poor design and business decisions that hurt sales.
 WOW TCG seems to have failed for a variety of reasons: poor management, Blizzard shifting its focus to Hearthstone, and balance issues.

 But how do you account for the failure of so many dozens, even hundreds, of other CCGs?
 Surely, even without a strong “IP”, some game would have eventually carved a foothold in the marketplace and posed a potential threat to the Big Three.
 While its technically possible, its incredibly difficult for three reasons: